 Use a drill to make a whole bunch of holes all along the mark.

 Carefully remove all the extra bits between the holes to create one big slit and then sand away any rough spots.
-Stain and seal the wood with a water based wood sealer.
+Stain and seal the wood.
+We had some American Walnut stain left over from our chest of drawers makeover so I just used that sealed the wood with a matt outdoor varnish.

 All righty then.
 When all the pieces are ready and looking pretty, it’s time to assemble the beer caddy.